jfallmann/MONSDA/docs/source/config.rst

 The config file contains all the information needed to run stated workflows and to find the sample/genome files.
 It starts with a key/value pair defining which workflows and pre-/postprocessing steps to run.
-Be aware that every workflow and postproccessing value has to correspond to a key later in the config.json that defines parameters specific for the job:
+Be aware that every workflow and postprocessing value has to correspond to a key later in the config.json that defines parameters specific for the job:

 ::